JamesLMilner/terra-draw/guides/COMMON_PATTERNS.md

 draw.addFeatures(points);

-// This will add the points to hte TerraDrawRenderMode 'arbitary' rendering them to the screen
+// This will add the points to the TerraDrawRenderMode 'arbitary' rendering them to the screen
 ```

 ### Styling Selected Data